Docker patterns

 Pattern 2: pulling the next image ahead of time

-Section titled “Pattern 2: pulling the next image ahead of time”A “pre-pull” task that warms the local image cache so a deploy is fast.
-Pair with the deploy-hooks recipe.
+Section titled “Pattern 2: pulling the next image ahead of time”A “pre-pull” task that warms the local image cache so a deploy is

 run = """set -euo pipefaildocker pull ghcr.io/example/app:currentdocker pull ghcr.io/example/worker:current"""A failure here is harmless (the next deploy just pays the pull cost), so we deliberately skip notifications.
+Watch your registry’s rate limits — GHCR, Docker Hub, and ECR all count pulls; a hot prefetch loop across many hosts can blow through the budget for nothing.

-Pattern 3: image and volume pruning
+Pattern 3: image pruning

-[tasks.docker-prune]group = "Maintenance"description = "Reclaim disk: dangling images, stopped containers, unused volumes"cron = "0 5 * * 0" # Sunday 05:00on_overlap = "skip"timeout = "30m"notify_on_failure = ["slack-ops"]
+[tasks.docker-prune]group = "Maintenance"description = "Reclaim disk: dangling images and stopped containers"cron = "0 5 * * 0" # Sunday 05:00on_overlap = "skip"notify_on_failure = ["slack-ops"]

 run = """set -euo pipefail